ox/consolefm/README.md

 There's no rate limiting, yet.

 Sometimes the server will return various 400 errors if you want to download the tracks.
-This will depend soley on how a lonely farmer on the west coast of Norway is feeling at that precise nanosecond.
+This will depend solely on how a lonely farmer on the west coast of Norway is feeling at that precise nanosecond.
 There is nothing you can do but send this farmer love letters, chocolate and use the following code block to ensure smooth operation: